Are you using restaurant review marketing?

 With the advent of social networking, as well as large review sites for local establishments like Yelp, Urbanspoon and others, word of mouth has evolved and amplified.
 Now there are permanent records of reviews on these sites.
 They are read, and customers can be lost even before they try your establishment if these reviews are bad.
 If you already have a good reputation and your customer experience is positive, this is not surprising, and can be used as a powerful marketing tool.
 If you have a bad reputation, or if you're new and unknown, this can be a challenge.
 This situation is where your restaurant marketing strategies will change.

 With an established restaurant reputation, you can rely on your classic marketing.
 In order to build a reputation, though, you want to focus on your customer experience first.
-Instead of spending your money just on traditional marketing, you might consider building your establishment's reputation first.
+Instead of spending your money just on traditional marketing, you might consider building your establishment's reputation first through a restaurant review marketing strategy.
 Get yourself on sites like the ones mentioned above and create the best customer experience you can.
 When a customer mentions having had a good time, encourage them to put their reviews online.
 Don't try to suppress negative reviews, but do respond to them and show that you're trying to resolve the situation or issue politely.

 Here are some tips that can help you improve your customer experience and the efficiency of your business.
 These come at an affordable price that will serve you in a multitude of ways.
 Eventually you'll be decreasing your workload at the same time as you're increasing your revenues.
 Note that the quality of your food and interior are both important, but they are not included on this list.
 These are ideas that can serve you through automation.